Espiritu Santo: Economy and infrastructure

 Many people on Espiritu Santo still rely on subsistence farming for their food.
 The villages on the island are mostly self-sufficient with their own vegetable gardens, chickens, and pigs.
 Taros and yams are commonly grown in these gardens, and these are mainstays of the local diet.

 Espiritu Santo is home to a number of cattle farms (including the famous Belmol Cattle Project, originally established by French settlers), and the island exports much of its beef to Japan, Australia, and other Pacific countries.

 Besides beef, tinned fish, and rice bought in town, Espiritu Santo has many foods that locals take for granted, and that tourists enjoy as delicacies.
-Among these are sweet pineapples, mangoes, island cabbage, flying foxes, and coconut crab, as well as local nuts such as natapoa and the sweet fleshy-fruit nouse.
-There is a market in Luganville where local food such as manioc, taro, yam, and cabbage; and other freshly grown island staples are sold.
-Several small supermarkets such as LCM, Unity Shell, and Au bon Marche sell groceries and many packaged goods.
+Among these are sweet pineapples, mangoes, island cabbage, flying foxes, and coconut crab, as well as local nuts such as natapoa and the sweet fleshy-fruit called naos in Bislama, or great hog plum in English (a type of Spondias dulcis).
+There is a market in Luganville where local food such as yams, sweet potatoes, manioc, taro, cabbage, and other freshly grown island staples are sold.
+Some local handicrafts are also sold there.
+Several small supermarkets such as LCM, Unity Shell, and Au bon Marché sell groceries and many packaged goods.